jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Saving Throws

-If an effect grants a bonus to AC, be it numerical or advantage, that same bonus is applied to Dexterity saving throws.
-In addition, if an effect grants advantage on ability checks, it also grants advantage on saving throws for the same ability.
+If an effect grants a bonus to an ability check, be it numerical or advantage, that same bonus is applied to saving throws for that ability.
+In addition, if an effect grants a bonus to AC, be it numerical or advantage, that same bonus is applied to Dexterity saving throws.

 ## Skill and Ability Checks